Frontier Communications of Connecticut

 The Southern New England Telephone Company (SNET), doing business as Frontier Communications of Connecticut, is a local exchange carrier owned by Frontier Communications.

 History

-It started operations on January 28, 1878, as the District Telephone Company of New Haven.
+It started operations on January 28, 1878, as the District Telephone Company of New Haven, in the U.S. state of Connecticut.
 It was the founder of the first telephone exchange, as well as the world's first telephone book.
 Since its inception, SNET has held a monopoly on most of the telephone services in the state of Connecticut; the only remaining exceptions are the Greenwich and Byram exchanges where Verizon New York provides telephone service.